MegaMek/megamek.github.io/README.md

 ### New Pages

+To create new pages, add a markdown file to the root directory with the same front matter that is currently in the `play.md` file.
+Layout should remain "info_page" and the title should be unique.
+A splash image from the `assets/images` directory is optional.

-To create new pages, some HTML editing is required.
-The basic format in `play.html` or `community.html` can be copied and a new a markdown file should be added to the `_includes` directory.
-To add pages to the top navbar, you need to edit the `menu-pages.csv` file in the `_data` directory.
-The name provided must match the title given in the front matter of the html page.
+To add this to the top navbar, you need to edit the `menu-pages.csv` file in the `_data` directory.
+The name provided must match the title given in the front matter and the address should point to a file of the same name but with an html rather than md suffix.

 ### New Screenshots